-It was awesome waking up in the woods!
-Fire first thing due to the fact that the charcoal we brought for the grill would not light probably because we left it on the boat overnight (again, rookies.)
+It was an amazingly unique experience waking up in the woods.
+Fire first thing, due to the fact that the charcoal we brought for the grill would not light–probably because we left it on the boat overnight (again, rookies).

-Feeding the little ducklings was the cutest thing ever, they came SO freaking close to me!
+Feeding the little ducklings was adorable, they came so close to me!

-Bombing around on our little 16 Ft. rental boat was probably my favorite thing besides cooking food on the fire (nothing beats food, absolutely nothing.)
+Bombing around on our little 16 Ft. rental boat was probably my favorite thing besides cooking food on the fire (nothing beats food, absolutely nothing).
 Gazing at all of the nearby mountains on the water cruising along was so peaceful.
-Did I mention there is even a little sandy beach!
-You can picnic there so in case camping is not for you, and you don’t want to stay the night in a tent, you could simply go for the day and still appreciate the beauty and snap some Instagram-worthy photos.
+Did I mention there is even a little sandy beach?
+You can picnic there also.
+So in case camping is not for you, and you don’t want to stay the night in the woods with the bears, you can still go for the day and appreciate the beauty and maybe even snap some Instagram-worthy photos.

 The sunsets were like no other.
-Steak dinner and a view were a perfect combination making it a highlight of the trip.
+Steak dinner and a view were a perfect combination making it another highlight of the trip.

-Now I am certainly more of a “glamper” (glamorous camper,) but being able to say I actually camped and had a blast is a pretty good feeling.
+Now I am certainly more of a “glamper” (glamorous camper), but being able to say I legitimately camped and had a blast is a pretty good feeling.
 Now although I was excited to get back to civilization, I highly recommend this campground—if not just for the sense of accomplishment, for the views.
 The leaves just starting to change, the fog in the morning, the reflection on the water of the trees, the mountains in the background, the islands, and I could go on.
 Happy camping and be sure to follow my next journey via Instagram 🙂

 Most photos were taken with my Canon EOS Rebel T6 DSLR.